Moving from New York to Louisiana

 Congratulations on your big decision to move to Louisiana!

-Since White Gloves Genesis in 1988, We’ve performed over one-thousand long distance moves to Louisiana.
+Since White Glove’s Genesis in 1995, we’ve performed over one-thousand long-distance moves to Louisiana.
 We hope to see you on moving day!

 The White Glove Treatment

-We are licensed to perform local moves in New Jersey to relocate customers to any location in the continental United States, including Louisiana.
+We are licensed to perform local moves in New Jersey and New York to relocate customers to any location in the continental United States, including Louisiana.

 Benefits of Living in Louisiana